-The majority of petroleum-based products end up in our landfills and our oceans, degrading entire ecosystems.
-Manufacturers today are seeking green, sustainable alternatives to current petroleum-based materials to meet environmental, regulatory, and societal pressures, reduce emissions, and increase biodegradability.
+Thankfully, manufacturers are now seeking green, sustainable alternatives to meet environmental, regulatory, and societal pressures, reduce emissions, and increase biodegradability.

 Intermix Performance Materials